andrewying/ipmi/README.md

 enable_uart=1
 ```

-Before putting the SD into the Pi3, create a blank file called `SSH` on the boot drive to enable SSH.
+Before putting the SD into the Pi 3, create a blank file called `SSH` on the boot drive to enable SSH.

 ## Setting up the hardware
 Here is a diagram of how you connect all of the pieces: